 Hazard Mitigation Plan

 Hazard mitigation is the cornerstone of emergency management.
 It is defined as any sustained action to reduce or eliminate long-term risk to life and property from a hazard event.
-Mitigation encourages long tern reduction of hazard vulnerability.
+Mitigation encourages long term reduction of hazard vulnerability.
 The goal of mitigation is to save lives and reduce property damage.
 View Garland County Hazard Mitigation Plan